cl0ckwork/deep-learning-project/README.md

    - `OneHotEncoder` is used against the categorical data
    - The target `sdq` is encoded as `0/1`
    - additional info on this: https://medium.com/@contactsunny/label-encoder-vs-one-hot-encoder-in-machine-learning-3fc273365621

+- The pre-processing was conducted using these [helpers](./lib/helpers)
-All encoders are pickled and placed in the [pickles](./pickles) dir They are then loaded and used to fit the data during `DataLoader` iterations the production encoder begins with `LIVE.` [here](./pickles/LIVE.pre_processing_encoders.pkl)
+- All encoders are pickled and placed in the [pickles](./pickles) dir
+- They are then loaded and used to fit the data during `DataLoader` iterations the production encoder begins with `LIVE.` [here](./pickles/LIVE.pre_processing_encoders.pkl)

 ## Feature selection
 Features were explored as samples of the large dataset using a [jupyter notebook](./feature_selection.ipynb), a script version is located [here](./feature_selection.py)

 ## Loading Data
-The data loading logic is located in [here](./lib/data/loader.py)
+The data loading logic is located in [here](./lib/data/loader.py).
+This file is what fetches the data from the remote SQL table, applies normalization, and returns it as a tensor.

 Below is an example for loading data:
 ```python